Dennis James (musician)

-Dennis James (born 1950) is an American musician and historic preservationist who played "a pivotal role in the international revival of silent films as presented with period-authentic live music."
+Dennis James (born 1950) is an American musician and historic preservationist.
 Beginning in 1969, he presented historically informed live accompaniments for silent films, with piano, theatre organ, chamber ensemble and full symphony orchestras, throughout the United States, Canada, Mexico and overseas.
 He is now primarily active as a noted multi-instrumentalist, specializing on Franklin glass armonica and the theremin, prominently performing in New York at the Metropolitan Opera, for Hollywood film scorings, and repeat performances at Lincoln Center's Mostly Mozart Festival (debuting in 1991 with Roger Norrington and the London Classical Players) plus performing at the Tanglewood Festival with the Boston Symphony Orchestra performing the intricate glass armonica complete part in the U.S. debut of George Benjamin's opera "Written on Skin".

 James has also become active in the preservation and restoration of other historic instruments such as the French Cristal Baschet and Ondes Martenot plus has begun performing early syncopated jazz and mid-century moderne styled period-piano repertoire within a multitude of other specialist musical activities generally considered of marginal cultural impact and predominantly subject to the periodic whims of amateurs and enthusiasts.

 Early musical training

-James was born in Philadelphia in 1950 and began formal organ training at the age of 12.
-At the age of 16, he replaced his teacher, Leonard ‘Melody Mac’ MacClain, in concert when the latter suffered a heart attack before the performance, and that exposure put him on an international touring circuit.
+James was born in Philadelphia, in 1950.
+He began formal organ training at the age of 12.
+At the age of 16, he replaced his teacher, Leonard MacClain, in concert after MacClain suffered a heart attack before the performance, which placed him on an international touring circuit.
 James attended Indiana University's School of Music as a student of concert and church organ performance, earning his bachelor's and master's degrees under the tutelage of Dr. Oswald G. Ragatz.

-James' interest in silent film performance with live music dates from 1969 at the Tower Theatre in Upper Darby, Pennsylvania.
+James' interest in silent film performance with live music dates from 1969 at the Tower Theatre in Upper Darby Township, Pennsylvania.
 As James recalls, "The late 'Flicker Fingers' himself, California touring theatre organist Gaylord Carter, was at the Wurlitzer theatre pipe organ console and on the screen Douglas Fairbanks, Sr. in The Mark of Zorro.
 In classic 'Chorus Line' fashion, I turned to my Dad at the end and said 'I can do that!'"